svermeulen/vim-easyclip/README.md

 [EasyClip](https://github.com/svermeulen/vim-easyclip) is a plugin for Vim which contains a collection of clipboard related functionality with the goal of making using Vim simpler and more intuitive without losing any of its power.

+A good starting point for the motivation behind this plugin can be found in Drew Neil's post [Registers: The Good, the Bad, and the Ugly Parts](http://vimcasts.org/blog/2013/11/25/registers-the-good-the-bad-and-the-ugly-parts)

 ### Installation ###

 I recommend loading your plugins with [neobundle](https://github.com/Shougo/neobundle.vim) or [vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen)